 FILATOV MEMORIAL LECTURE

-This year we establish a new tradition, a delivery of a Filatov Memorial Lecture by one of Ukrainian or International ophthalmologists which has contributed to development of corneal transplantation, keratoplasty, keratoprosthesis, reconstructive surgery, and tissue therapy, which were primarily developed by academician Vladimir Filatov.
+Filatov Memorial Lecture is presented by one of Ukrainian or International ophthalmologists which has contributed to development of corneal transplantation, keratoplasty, keratoprosthesis, reconstructive surgery, and tissue therapy, which were primarily developed by academician Vladimir Filatov.
 The lecture is to be delivered at the Opening Ceremony of the FILATOV MEMORIAL LECTURES conference.